 Niessen’s story is far from unique.
-Lynn Williams of The Lifestyle Protector recently hired a designer and copywriter to redo her website.
-“It’s taken me over a year to get a piece of brochure-ware up, which is ridiculous,” says Williams.
+Lynn Williams of The Lifestyle Protector once hired a designer and copywriter to redo her website.
+“It took me over a year to get a piece of brochure-ware up, which is ridiculous,” says Williams.
 “I’m not convinced that the web world actually knows what they’re doing at all and it’s not like I’ve had one experience with one person.”

 It’s a complex interplay of concepts: from technical to design, from functionality to behavioural analysis, from image presentation to engaging content, from the first wire frame to platform and page creation.
 Then there are the linkages, search engine optimization (SEO), user experience and the conversion funnel.
 But all of this can be executed flawlessly and your website can still be a flop.

 So what do you do?
 How do you know?

 |Revisit your web strategy to respond to trends

 |How poor is your user experience on your apps and websites?

 By Yogi Schulz